Covid-19 Coronavirus

 Vaping in young people

 UK evidence shows that vaping in young people is growing, with 15.8% of 11–17-year-olds having tried vaping in 2022, a significant increase compared to 3.8% in 2013.
-While there is no specific data for the Isle of Man, the assumption is that vaping in young people in the Island is also on the rise.
+A further increase in young people vaping has been reported in the UK in 2023 with 20.5% of 11 – 17 year olds having tried vaping.
+While there is no specific data for the Isle of Man, the assumption is that vaping in young people in the Island is also on the rise and engagement with teenagers in the Isle of Man shows that we have a high prevalence of young people who vape.

 Smoking is much more harmful than vaping.
 Tobacco smoke contains carbon monoxide and tar, a sticky soup of around 250 toxic chemicals, 69 of which are known to be carcinogenic, causing disease, disability, and early death.